 The Lake Creek Watershed covers approximately 28 square miles beginning in Austin and extending east through Williamson County and into Round Rock where it drains into Brushy Creek.
 In the late 1970s and early 1980s flood risk maps did not exist for the area.
 As a result, many homes in the Greater Round Rock West neighborhood were built in the area which was later designated floodplain.
 These homes suffered multiple severe floods during the 1980s which drove the efforts to get FEMA to establish floodplain maps in the area.

 Since being built, upstream development has greatly increased the depth of floodwaters putting additional homes at risk.
+A temporary diversion of floodwaters into nearby quarries protected the homes from flooding for many years.
+The temporary solution is no longer viable, which contributed to the flooding in 2010.
 Frequent flooding has continued in the neighborhood with the most recent property damage resulting from the flooding from Tropical Storm Hermine in 2010.

 The dams would be earthen structures with concrete spillways similar to the existing 23 dams that the District already maintains.
 During a heavy rainfall event, the dams slow the rush of water from entering the neighborhood by holding the water back in planned flood-pools and releasing it slowly.
 The dams function passively without floodgates or requiring other mechanical adjustments.
 The newly planned dams are expected to pass through the smaller storm events to ensure natural stream flows are preserved.